manulari/rollingpointat/_pages_en/en-kurse.md

 **Costs Course: €250 (regular), 200,- (reduced), €160,- (students <28a)**\
 **single class**: **€27 (regular), €20 (reduced)**\
-If you book two courses, you get a discount of €30,- for the second course.
+If you book two courses, you get a discount of €30,- for the second/third course.

 **Bankvbdg.:** IBAN: AT54 3200 0000 1701 2717, BIC: RLNWATWW, Verein rollingpoint